BretFisher/multi-platform-docker-build/README.md

 [multi-platform building](https://docs.docker.com/buildx/working-with-buildx/#build-multi-platform-images)
 and the [automatic platform ARGs](https://docs.docker.com/engine/reference/builder/#automatic-platform-args-in-the-global-scope).

-## The problem with downloading prebuilt binaries
+## The problem with downloading binaries in Dockerfiles

-There are still inconsistancies we need to deal with.
+There are still inconsistencies we need to deal with.
 This problem rears its ugly head when you're trying to download pre-built binaries of various tools and dependencies (GitHub, etc.) that don't use a package manager (apt, yum, brew, apk, etc.).
 Download URL's are inconsistently named, and expect some sort of kernel and architecture combo in the file name.